andrewcourtice/harlem/README.md

 ![npm](https://img.shields.io/npm/v/@harlem/core)

 Simple, unopinionated, lightweight and extensible state management for Vue 3.
-Take a look at the demo on CodeSandbox to see it in action: [Demo](https://codesandbox.io/s/harlem-demo-lmffj)
+Take a look at the demo [here](https://harlemjs.com/demo/basic) to see it in action or play around with it on CodeSandbox: [Demo](https://codesandbox.io/s/harlem-demo-lmffj).

 <!-- TOC depthfrom:2 depthto:3 -->